You are listening to the Sean Hannity Radio Show podcast.

 And here we are now getting ready to move ahead and hopefully get Donald Trump in that White House so we can start to turn this beautiful country around.

-Uh he cannot stay on point because they won't let him.
+He cannot stay on point because they won't let him.

-I I am just telling you right now that I watch these guys, these Republicans in Washington, and they fight Trump harder than they ever fought Obama.
+I am just telling you right now that I watch these guys, these Republicans in Washington, and they fight Trump harder than they ever fought Obama.

-There's no other explanation For their behavior.
+There's no other explanation for their behavior.

 None.